|Vice President||Dave Zeemontemail@example.com|

 My husband, Phil, and I have owned a home in Picacho Hills since 2006.
 I am a graduate of the University of Wisconsin – Madison with degrees in finance and accounting.
 During my 37 year banking career (33 years with US Bank) my focus was corporate banking and commercial real estate project lending and eventually management of various real estate banking offices in several states.

-I am also responsible for creating and coordinating the ads for Picacho Living magazine.
+As a member of the Marketing Committee, I am responsible for creating and coordinating the ads for Picacho Living magazine.
 Soon, this communication will be adding Instagram and Facebook posts to keep everyone updated.
 “Like” Picacho Living magazine on Facebook and stay tuned to updates and events.